soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 then stop evildoers creating their own instances of that class, then create and provide an instance of that class yourself.

-While this is hardly a Burma Railway of the programming craft, it does feel like pushing against the grain of the language.
-Nor is it great for maintainers, who have to be able to recognise a singleton by its pattern (private constructor, public static readonly field, ...), or for clients, who have to use a slightly clumsy multipart syntax to refer to the singleton (e.g. `Universe.Instance`).
+While this is hardly a real-world issue, it does feel like pushing against the grain of the language.
+Nor is it great for maintainers, who have to be able to recognise a singleton by its pattern
+(private constructor, public static readonly field, ...), or for clients, who have to use a slightly clumsy multipart syntax to refer to the singleton (e.g. `Universe.Instance`).